Here’s why Queenstown New Zealand is nicknamed the “Adventure Capital of the World”.

 Photo credit: Queenstown NZ

-Experience the adrenaline rush of being flung at a crazy speed of 100km per hour in 1.5 seconds!
-As you’re hurled 150m out into the open, try your best to enjoy the views before a thrilling rebound.
+Experience the adrenaline rush of being flung at a crazy speed of 100km/hr in only 1.5 seconds.
+Don’t close your eyes, and try your best to enjoy the views as you’re hurled 150m out into the open… before a thrilling rebound!

 Tour timings: Varies